 Llankay – work.
 Honest labour, honest to yourself and to others.
 Whatever you do, you must do it well.
 When learning – do it well, teaching – do it well, healing – do it well, with honesty.
-Make sure you are not stealing from the others, … because as we know, in the Andean cosmovision, if you are idle (if you are not working, if you are not doing your part) it is just as if you were stealing (from the work of others) – this is the notion of Ayni.
+Make sure you are not stealing from others, … because as we know, in the Andean cosmovision, if you are idle (if you are not working, if you are not doing your part), it is just as if you were stealing (from the work of others) – this is the notion of Ayni.

-There are two principles that govern everything that exists.
+Two principles that govern everything that exists.